Regina Guha: Career

 Regina completed her Master of Arts in 1913, earning a first class degree, and standing first in her class.
 She went on to earn a law degree, the Bachelor in Laws in 1915, from Calcutta University.
 She then applied to be enrolled as a pleader (lawyer) in the Alipore District Judge's court, but her application was rejected on the grounds that women were not permitted to enrol.
-Regina challenged this decision at the Calcutta High Court, arguing that the governing legislation, The Legal Practitioner's Act, allowed qualified "persons" to enrol as lawyers, and that the definition of 'person' included women.
+Regina challenged this decision at the Calcutta High Court, arguing that the governing legislation, the Legal Practitioners Act, allowed qualified "persons" to enroll as lawyers, and that the definition of 'person' included women.
 She was represented by Eardley Norton, a lawyer and member of the Indian National Congress.
 A bench of five male judges of the Calcutta High Court ruled, in the case of In Re Regina Guha, that although the governing law, the Legal Practitioners Act 1879, used the term 'person' in regard to enrolment, this term did not include women.
 They accordingly denied her the right to enroll as a lawyer.

 Guha went on to become the headmistress of the Jewish Girls' School in Kolkata, and was the first Jewish principal of the school.

 Guha's case was similar to comparable litigation fought at the time in the United Kingdom and USA, in Bebb vs Law Society and Bradwell v Illinois.
-It was followed in India by a second unsuccessful petition when Sudhanshubala Hazra challenged the prohibition against women practitioners in the Patna High Court.
+It was followed in India by a second unsuccessful petition when Sudhanshubala Hazra challenged the prohibition against women practitioners in the Patna High Court in 1921.
 In 1923, the enactment of the Legal Practitioners (Women) Act eventually removed this restriction, allowing women to enroll and practice law.
 The act was passed after Guha's demise, but her siblings established an endowment at Calcutta University in her memory to mark its passage, awarding a medal to the student who stood first in the M.A.
 English examination each year.